ayush11-ap/THE_LANGUAGES/logical/questions.md

 1
 ```

-Sure!
-Below are the pattern descriptions and the corresponding questions.
-Try to solve these by writing the code yourself and see if you can generate the correct patterns.

 ### 1. Hollow Rectangle
 **Question:** Write a program to print a hollow rectangle of `*` with a given number of rows and columns.